ForisKuang/ClimbingRoadtrip/Preparation.md

 When I first started thinking of making this trip into reality, it was a lofty idea with no clear cut itinerary, just a simple roadtrip from Phoenix, AZ to Squamish, B.C., Canada, with pitstops along the way to climb and see friends.
 The seeing friends, actually is quite necessary because I am quite a lonely person, so any social interaction is nice.
 Ideally I would have wanted to do this with other person, but to ask or find someone who lives in Arizona and resides in Washington, that climbs and is willing to partake in this endeavor is abysmally small.
 Thus, this trip became a solo one.

 ## Getting a Car
 The first and most pressing order of business was to get a car that could one support this trip and furthermore, live up to my lifestyle.
 Something that could truly hold up to the multifarious terrains I would be traversing on this roadtrip but also would be inevitably encountering in the Pacific Northwest (PNW).
-This lead to very obvious type of car that I would be seeking, a large, AWD or 4WD, SUV.
+This led to very obvious type of car that I would be seeking, a large, AWD or 4WD, SUV.

 Why an SUV and not a truck?
 The answer is not actually gas mileage, anything that is AWD/4WD will have just as horrible gas mileage as say a Toyota Tacoma, but becuse it is more emblematic of a PNW vibe and not as daunting.
 Call me a bandwagonner if you must, but hey, I like the appeal.